0xProject/0x-docs/docs/0x-swap-api/guides/working-in-the-testnet.md

 These testnets offers a subset of DEX sources available on Ethereum mainnet.
 To view the currently supported sources on each network, you can use the [/sources](/0x-swap-api/api-references/get-swap-v1-sources) endpoint.

-Altneratively, you can also fork Ethereum mainnet into your own testnet.
+Alternatively, you can also fork Ethereum mainnet into your own testnet.

 ## Available Token Pairs